 Your changed requests will then be taken into account accordingly in the subsequent allocation process.

 In this case this course request will not be considered by the allocation algorithm.
 So you will not get a place in the course in any case.

 You can see in the screenshot that it is perfectly alright to specify only one event request.
 It is just as alright to specify preferences for several available parallel groups.
 Only if you do not select a single event group and everything remains untouched on "Do not enroll", no enrollment request will be considered by the algorithm in the allocation phase.

-- A course is selected and all students are considered who have entered this course as the highest priority (priority 1).
+- A course is chosen, considering students who have ranked it as their top choice (priority 1).

-- The allocation now jumps to the next offered course and steps 1-4 are repeated.
+- The process moves to the next course and repeats steps 1-4.

-- This allocation loop will continue until there are no more open registrations or no more free places.
+- This loop continues until no more registrations are open or no spots remain.

 Students with special needs (resulting from family responsibilities, chronic illnesses, or impairments) participate in the voucher and assignment process like all others.
 In order for the algorithm to recognize students with special needs, and accordingly carry out the allocation with priority, affected students must submit a request for recognition of special needs with regard to course selection to the Equal Opportunity Work Area well in advance.

 This will ensure that this group receives the courses selected with priority 1.